 Keep in mind that a computer scores these essays, so you’re just trying to show the computer you can form a logical, well-developed argument – and use solid grammar and spelling and a decent writing style.

-Check out these sample TSI essays from the College Board, which evaluate essays scored 1-8 and explain why they received the score they did and how they could’ve been improved.
+Check out these TSI essay samples from the College Board, which evaluate essays scored 1-8 and explain why these sample TSI essays received the score they did and how they could’ve been improved.

 Again, you won’t be scored on your actual opinion, so don’t be concerned you’ll “lose points” if you support the less popular perspective.